PyMoDAQ/PyMoDAQ/docs/src/glossary.rst

   dwa
     Short name for ``DataWithAxes`` object

+  environment
+    A Python virtual **environment** consists of two essential components: the Python interpreter that the virtual environment runs on and a folder containing third-party libraries installed in the virtual environment.
+    These virtual environments are isolated from the other virtual environments, which means any changes on dependencies installed in a virtual environment don’t affect the dependencies of the other virtual environments or the system-wide libraries.
+Thus, we can create multiple virtual environments with different Python versions, plus different libraries or the same libraries in different versions.

+  mamba
+    *mamba* is a command line tool part of the `Miniforge <https://github.com/conda-forge/miniforge/>`_ distribution, that is recommended as part of :ref:`PyMoDAQ installation <quick_start>`.
+In the PyMoDAQ project, *mamba* is exclusively used as a *Python environment manager*.
+    It is not used as a *package manager*, so the command *mamba install ...* will not be used.
+We will rather use :term:`pip <pip & PyPI>` as a *package manager*.

   Module
      A module in the python sense is an importable object either a directory containing an *__init__.py* file or a